jmanthony3/Archimedes/docs/class/engr-743-001-damage-and-fracture/lesson-18-fatigue.md

    1. Structure: any component that performs a structural function and includes wings, landing gear, engine, and weapon mounts, etcetera
       1. Excludes engines, avionics, hydraulics, crew system, fuel system, etcetera.
    2. Integrity: the condition that exists when a structure is sound and unimpaired in providing the desired level of safety, performance, durability, and supportability.

----
-## Tangent: Post-Doc's Granddad
+!!! info Tangent: Post-Doc's Granddad
     - Gets shot down over Siberia in WWII.
     - Jumps out the plane, but his parachute doesn't deploy.
     - Lands perfectly in a deep, deep pool of snow.
       - Snow sinters.
       - Heats
     - The German who shot him down, saw him, and reported him.

----
-5. History
+1. History
    1. 1958:
       1. Multiple planes lost in flight.
       2. All had <2,500 flight hours per craft.